 Defining an Effective Procurement Strategy

-- Build the Quality-Cost-Delivery Chain – The procurement function needs to focus on cost reduction at all times.
+- Build the Quality-Cost-Delivery Chain – The procurement function must always focus on cost reduction.
 Cost reduction must be achieved without compromising on quality.
-Building long-term relationships with vendors is a good way to influence the supply costs and ensure the quality of deliverables.
+Building long-term relationships with vendors is a good way to influence supply costs and ensure the quality of deliverables.

 - Supplier relationship management – Finding and retaining suppliers best equipped to meet the business needs is an essential function of the procurement strategy.
 Locating the right supplier requires proactive market analysis, client audits, and benchmarking.
 A clearly defined vendor policy helps maintain good supplier relationships and reduce supplier management costs as well.

 - Innovation – Constant innovation of business functions is key to sustainable growth in this technology-driven market.
 Adopting innovative technology helps optimize the procurement process and relieves the team from routine, clerical tasks.

 A procurement strategy needs to be unique and customized to the needs of businesses.
 Careful scrutiny of market trends and deep industry knowledge are essential to building a water-tight procurement function.

 - The first step is to analyze the business environment on the basis of the current operational scenario, potential opportunities, and threats.

 - The second step is to outline the objectives and priorities.
 The goal of the purchase strategy must be Specific, Measurable, Assignable, Realistic, and Time-bound (SMART).